![]() |

 Odissea's sole release is an above-average slice of typical Italian prog, although at times it sounds just that little bit to close to Genesis for comfort.
 Strangely, I've seen Odissea described as 'average', but I've heard an awful lot more ordinary albums within the genre, although it has to be borne in mind that the quality of early-'70s Italian progressive was way above that of most countries.

-You may have noted that although this album is in 'possibles' rather than 'mistaken identity', none of the tracks above have been highlighted; I was working from an inaccurate tracklisting, and since none of the tracks definitely contain Mellotron, time constraints stop me going back to check, at least this week.
-Most of the strings are, in fact, clearly uncredited string synth, but every now and again, there's the odd note or background chord sequence that just might actually be Ennio Cinguino's credited 'Tron, though I have no idea how I'd find out for sure over 30 years down the line.
+You may have noted that although this album is in 'possibles' rather than 'mistaken identity', none of the tracks above have been highlighted; I was working from an inaccurate tracklisting and since none of the tracks definitely contain Mellotron, time constraints stop me going back to check, at least this week.
+Most of the strings are, in fact, clearly uncredited string synth, but every now and again, there's the odd note or background chord sequence that just might actually be Ennio Cinguino's credited Mellotron, though I have no idea how I'd find out for sure over 30 years down the line.

 Anyway, a good album, though not one of the greats, but some deeply suspect 'Mellotron'.
 Your choice.